A Surprise in the Oven

 “And it would spoil the pelt," said Samuel.

 “What if we got a dog?” said Alice, the daughter of Samuel and Madame Ross.
-“A dog will bark.
-Maybe that will scare the skunk out of the oven.”
+“A dog will bark, and maybe that will scare the skunk out of the oven.”

 “If the skunk gets scared,” said Tante Adela, “think of what it would do!”

-“What if we get a piece of meat and tie it to a string?” said someone else.
+“What if we get a piece of meat and tie it to a string?” suggested someone else.
 “The skunk will come out on its own when it smells it.”

 “I have no meat,” snapped Tante Adela.
 “And if I did, I would surely not waste it on a skunk!”